 Who are our Bespoke Humpback Whale Swimming Tours suitable for?

-Our Humpback Whale swimming tours are suited to a range of ages and swimming abilities and we accept confident swimmers from 10 years of age.
-You do not need to be able to SCUBA dive to swim with Humpbacks.
+Our humpback whale swimming tours are suited to a range of ages and swimming abilities and we accept confident swimmers from 4 years of age.
+You do not need to be able to SCUBA dive to swim with humpbacks.
 Swimmers should be able to snorkel, swim freestyle and cope with currents and swell in the open ocean, and we can also provide flotation devices to assist those who require.
 We may accept younger children who are very competent swimmers to swim and can also cater to some special needs and movement restrictions – please contact us to discuss.
-Do keep in mind that Humpback Whales can exhibit exuberant behaviour such as lunging and slapping while in the water.
+Do keep in mind that humpback whales can exhibit exuberant behaviour such as lunging and slapping while in the water.
 Passengers can participate in our tours as an ‘observer’ and view these amazing mammals from the comfort of our vessel deck.
 Please note that one parent must accompany the children onboard the boat at all times.
-We also offer Humpback Whale Watching and Lagoon Snorkelling Tours for those who prefer to observe these magnificent creatures from our vessel.

 Can you guarantee I’ll interact with Humpback Whales on my tour?

 We work closely with an experienced spotter plane pilot, who lets us know where the Humpbacks appear, so we can get you there quickly and efficiently.
-Because Humpback Whales are wild animals and we are above all sensitive to their needs, we cannot guarantee that you will interact with one on your tour.
+Because humpback whales are wild animals and we are above all sensitive to their needs, we cannot guarantee that you will interact with one on your tour.
 We compare the tours to an African Safari, where we search for animals in the wild.
-Once our trained crew deem it same, a group of five people (maximum) will be guided into the water at 50 to 150 metres from the whales.
-No swimmers are allowed near mothers and calves.
+Once our trained crew deem it same, a group of seven people (maximum) will be guided into the water at 50 to 150 metres from the whales.
+Swimmers are allowed near mothers and young whales 1/2 the size of their mum or larger.
 Interactions will always be guided by the whales, who may approach swimmers if curious.
-You may be lucky enough encounter more than one Humpback during the tour, however, you should set your own pace and may choose not to swim each time.
-If you are not comfortable doing the swim you can participate as an ‘observer’ and view these beautiful creatures from the deck, or take part in our Humpback Whale Watching Tour.
+You may be lucky enough encounter more than one humpback during the tour, however, you should set your own pace and may choose not to swim each time.
+If you are not comfortable doing the swim you can participate as an ‘observer’ and view these beautiful creatures from the deck.
 The duration of each swim will be determined by the whales’ willingness to be seen and interact with you, for a maximum of 60 minutes.

 Where can I join this tour?